 Immigration was slow and clunky as ever but we seemed to be the only flight in the halls so being first off the plane, another perk of Premium, meant there was very little queueing.
 Our bags came off the conveyer pretty quickly and we were off into the L.A sun…only we weren’t.

-We caught the bus to the Hire Car centre which takes around 30mins in LAX traffic and we were very quickly processed and pointed to a row of SUV’s and told to help ourselves with the keys in the dash.
+We caught the bus to the Hire Car center which takes around 30mins in LAX traffic and we were very quickly processed and pointed to a row of SUVs and told to help ourselves with the keys in the dash.
 We grabbed a nearly new Mitsubishi Outlander which would be fine for the 3 days we needed it.
 And off we went.

 As we cruised the Pacific Coast Highway, and Sunset Boulevard the rain poured.
-Really it was all quite surreal, We have seen these sights before in both person and TV / Film but never shrouded in minimum Visibility and pouring rain, we really had brought it with us.
+Really it was all quite surreal, We have seen these sights before in both person many times, and TV / Film on countless occasions, but never shrouded in minimum Visibility and pouring rain, we really had brought the weather with us.

 We checked into our Santa Monica suite (more on this tomorrow) and headed out.
 Luckily our return flight is through Seattle so we have brought some warmer clothes and a brolly.
 We didn’t expect to need them here!
-We strolled down the Santa Monica Shopping centre and headed to Cheesecake Factory from some supper.
-Actual time was 4:00 pm our body clocks Midnight.
+We strolled down the Santa Monica Shopping center and headed to Cheesecake Factory for some supper.
+The actual time was 4:00 pm our body clocks Midnight.
 We popped to Vons to pick up some bits then back to the Hotel.
 The plan to explore the pier and Beach shelved.